Delta CEO sees 'marginal benefit' as competitors grapple with Boeing MAX grounding

 Strong U.S. air travel demand is expected to continue in the coming months, though going forward the company is closely watching volatile fuel prices and global economic development, Bastian said.

-He said Delta, which is seeking to grow internationally, remains committed to investing around $100 million to acquire about 10% of ailing Italian flag carrier Alitalia [CAITLA.UL], which the Italian government is trying to rescue for the third time.
+He said Delta, which is seeking to grow internationally, remains committed to investing around $100 million to acquire about 10% of ailing Italian flag carrier Alitalia, which the Italian government is trying to rescue for the third time.

 Delta continues to vet potential partners alongside Alitalia and the Italian government, Bastian said, noting: “I think Alitalia has a promising future with the right ownership structure in place.”